jonnycraze/creedpodcast/README.md

 ### Unit Testing
 I didn't get too in depth with my unit tests in each project.
 I did add a few different tests to ensure elements were rendered as expected, and events had the desired outcome.
 For testing these projects I used Vitest.
 Vitest is a newer alternative to Jest, however the concepts are largely the same.
 It's part of the Vite ecosystem and made sense to use.
 I used RTL for testing React and VTU for testing Vue.
+### Extras
+I added a few additional things to this codebase.
+* Vue codebase
+  * Executing the same assignment in another JS Framework to show the comparisons and contrasts.
+* View more Button
+  * I added an additional section to view all of the podcast data, and filter it by it's category